PrincetonUniversity/jobstats/README.md

 condition = 'self.time_eff_violation and self.time_efficiency > c.TIME_EFFICIENCY_RED'
 note = ('f"This job only needed {self.time_efficiency}% of the requested time "' \
         'f"which was {self.human_seconds(SECONDS_PER_MINUTE * self.timelimitraw)}. "' \
-        "For future jobs, please request less time by modifying " \
+        '"For future jobs, please request less time by modifying "' \
-        "the --time Slurm directive.
-This will " \
+        '"the --time Slurm directive.
+This will "' \
-        "lower your queue times and allow the Slurm job scheduler to work more " \
+        '"lower your queue times and allow the Slurm job scheduler to work more "' \
-        "effectively for all users.
-For more info:", "https://researchcomputing.princeton.edu/support/knowledge-base/slurm") style = "normal"
+        '"effectively for all users.
+For more info:"', "https://researchcomputing.princeton.edu/support/knowledge-base/slurm") style = "normal"
 NOTES.append((condition, note, style))